ZacharyJacobCollins/Acm/readme.md

 Google map api on the meeting place
 Automated emails for creating meetings, rsvps etc.
 When something tosses an error don't clear a form, keep the previous stuff there.
+Review and accept applications screen.
+Ask for members to complete fizzbuzz